MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 You can use Microsoft Foundation Classes (MFC) to create complex user interfaces with multiple controls.
 You can use MFC to create applications with Office-style user interfaces.
 See: [MFC desktop applications](/cpp/mfc/mfc-desktop-applications).

 #### MSIX (Microsoft Installer package format)
 MSIX is a Windows app package format that combines the best features of MSI, .appx, App-V, and ClickOnce to provide a modern and reliable packaging experience.
 It's a modern application package format that lets you easily deploy your Windows applications.
 MSIX can be used to package apps built using Windows App SDK, Win32, WPF, or Windows Forms.
-When you use MSIX to deploy your apps, your app is an "MSIX-packaged" app.
-MSIX-packaged apps can check for updates and can control when updates are applied.
+When you use MSIX to deploy your apps, your app is a *packaged* app.
+A packaged app can check for updates, and can control when updates are applied.
 [What is MSIX?](/windows/msix/overview).

 #### Native apps
 Traditionally, "native" refers to applications built without using the .NET runtime.
 In this case, "native" is synonymous with "unmanaged", and can be used to describe apps that manage their own memory and security concerns.
 Alternatively, some developers use "native" to indicate that an application has been built to run specifically on Windows, calling Windows APIs directly.